Fllipz/webrtc-streamer/README.md

 media.peerconnection.ice.obfuscate_host_addresses -> false
 ```

-2. This example uses a h264 codec which is not supported by Google Chrome, in order to view stream in Chrome either change the codec used or customize Your chrome installation as to support h264 codec.
+2. This example uses two codecs: h264 and VP8 which can be changed when accessing stream via provided frontend.
+However the h264 codec is the default one used when stream starts on page load.

 ## Build Image
 Ensure bash scrpits are executable: